LiuYuancheng/DJI_Tello_Ctrl/README.md

 #### DJI Tello Drone Control and Terrain Matching

-Before we introduce the attack technology background knowledge, we need to introduce the plant form we build for our attack case, the DJI Tello Drone Terrain Matching system.
+Before delving into the technical aspects of the attack, it's essential to provide an overview of the platform utilized in our case—the DJI Tello Drone Terrain Matching system.

-To change a normal unprogrammable drone to be a "smart" drone.
-We installed four HC-SR04 Ultrasonic Sensors under the DJI Tello Drone (as shown below), then we use a ESP8266 Arduino's GPIO pin (`GPIO5-D1`, `GPIO4-D2`, `GPIO0-D3` and `GPIO2-D4`) to connect to the sensor's data positive (+) pin.
-Then the contour map generation code running on  Arduino will read the distance data and average the data to get a stable 4 points drone bottom area contour map every 0.5 second.
+Our aim was to transform a conventional, unprogrammable drone into an intelligent device.
+To achieve this, we strategically installed four HC-SR04 Ultrasonic Sensors beneath the DJI Tello Drone, as illustrated below.
+Connecting these sensors to an ESP8266 Arduino's GPIO pins (`GPIO5-D1`, `GPIO4-D2`, `GPIO0-D3`, and `GPIO2-D4`) allowed us to interface with the sensors' data positive (+) pins.
+The contour map generation code, executed on the Arduino, reads distance data and performs averaging every 0.5 seconds.
+This process ensures the creation of a stable and accurate 4-point contour map of the drone's bottom area.
+The battery and Arduino are attached on the top of the drone and the 4 sensors are installed at the bottom of the drone, the hardware design and the wire connection is shown below:

 ![](doc/img/droneConnectrion.png)

-We also provide a control program with all the trojan flight control function.
-The  ESP8266 will send the 4 points drone bottom area contour map back to the control program and combine with the drone's bottom height sensor's reading, then we build a 5 points drone bottom area contour map as shown below:
+We also developed a UI control program with all the trojan flight control function such as vertical/horizontal movement, flight attitude(row pitch yaw) adjustment and trace route.
+The ESP8266 will transmitting the 4-points drone bottom area contour map matrix back to the control program and this data is seamlessly integrated with readings from the drone's bottom height sensor for enhancing the precision and versatility of the drone's terrain-matching capabilities.
+The control program UI and the terrain-matching logic is shown shown below:

 ![](doc/img/TerrainMatching.png)

-The drone controller's Terrain Matching module will compare the final drone bottom area contour map with its pre-saved contour map matrix, if the difference is under the threshold, then the control program will detect the "Terrain Matched", after the Terrain Matched last for 2 seconds, the control will send the pre-set the flight action time line (rout plat book) to the drone. (such as instruct the drone landing on the surface)
+The Terrain Matching module within the drone controller meticulously scrutinizes the generated drone bottom area contour map against its pre-established contour map matrix.
+If the disparity falls below a predefined threshold, the control program recognizes a successful "Terrain Match."
+Following a consistent match duration of 2 seconds, the control program initiates the execution of a pre-set flight action timeline or route playbook for the drone.
+This could include specific instructions, such as directing the drone to perform a landing maneuver on the identified surface.

-#### Firmware Attack
+#### OT/IoT Firmware Attack

 A **firmware attack** is any malicious code that enters your device by using a backdoor in the processor’s software.
 Backdoors are paths in the code, which allow certain individuals to bypass security and enter the system.
 The backdoor normally goes undetected due to its intense complexity, but can result in serious consequences if exploited by [hackers](https://netacea.com/blog/crackers-arent-hackers/).